 The GAN Story

-The organisational mandate has since expanded to encompass all forms of work-based learning.
-The expansion in mandate reflected the changing world of work which requires not just young people to acquire and develop skills, but which requires flexible and lifelong approaches to training.
+GAN’s organizational mandate has since expanded to encompass all forms of work-based learning to reflect the changing world of work, which not only requires young people to acquire and develop skills, but also flexible and lifelong approaches to training.

 In 2020 – when the world was hit by the COVID-19 pandemic – the importance of skilling and training was once more reinforced.
-Today, GAN convenes key stakeholders in business, policy and government to work towards a future in which all individuals and businesses have the skills and competencies they need to thrive and to contribute to society.
+Today, GAN convenes key business, policy and government stakeholders to work towards a future in which all individuals and businesses have the skills and competencies they need to thrive and contribute to society.

 GAN Feasibility Study